kittulsalpha-ctrl/football-edge-lab/README.md

 resetFixtureData()
 getFixtureDataExport()
 loadFixtureDataFromUrl(url)
+refreshFootballDataFixtures()
 ```

 ## Refresh fixtures without editing code

 Use the Data source panel in the app:

+- Enter a free football-data.org API token and click Refresh.
+The app loads real fixtures and scores for Premier League, La Liga, Serie A, Bundesliga, and UEFA Champions League.
 - Import a local `.json` file.
 This works even when opening `index.html` directly from `file://`.
 - Load a remote JSON URL.
 This works when the URL allows browser access with CORS.
 - Export the current fixture set as JSON.
 - Reset to the built-in fixture snapshot.

+The football-data.org token is stored only in the current browser's local storage.
+Do not commit API tokens to the repository.

 See `fixtures.sample.json` for the supported shape.
 The simplest format is: